 In 1963, the Equal Pay Act made it illegal for men and women to get different pay for similar work.
-But women still aren't earning as much as men.
+And in February 2022, the US Women’s National Soccer team settled a $24 million lawsuit to make their pay equal to their male counterparts.
+But overall, women still aren't earning as much as men.

-Overall, women get paid 82 cents for every dollar a man earns.
-It's worse for BIPOC women.
-Black women earn 63 cents, Native American women make 60 cents, and Hispanic and Latina women earn 57 cents for every dollar a man makes, on average.
+Overall, women get paid 83 cents for every dollar a man earns.
+It's worse for some BIPOC women.
+Black women earn 58 cents, Native American women make 50 cents, and Hispanic and Latina women earn 49 cents for every dollar a man makes, on average.
 This affects more than just today's paychecks.
 Getting paid less contributes to a much bigger wealth gap between women and men.

 For one, traditional gender norms often funnel women into lower-paying roles (think: home health aides and child care workers) and discourage them from higher-paying jobs.
 Women are also often expected to handle unpaid caregiving for family members.
 That can cut into their work hours or stretch them too thin.
-Psst…more than 300,000 women left the workforce, even though the US added 194,000 jobs, in September alone.
+Psst… more than 1 million of the women who have left the labor force since February 2020 haven’t returned yet.

 Oh, and gender-based discrimination is still a thing.
 Even if it's not overt.
 Example: men, who are the majority of managers, are less willing to mentor female employees, which hurts women's odds of advancing.
 Another example: the "double bind" – a catch-22 where women need to be assertive to get what they want, but are penalized or seen as too aggressive when they ask for it.